 To explain that a little further, Janet, let me give you some background.
 The first thing to understand is that the federal registration of your trademark is not guaranteed.
 There’s an examination process, a review process, that every mark goes through.
 Procedural things have to be right.
-There can’t be any substantive problems… There are a lot of moving parts, OK?
+There can’t be any substantive problems.

 One of those parts, those issues, is what is known as a “likelihood of confusion” between your trademark and a mark that has already been applied for or registered.
 If there is a likelihood of confusion, your mark will be refused.